cchdo/exchange/docs/ctd.rst

 * :ref:`LONGITUDE`

 .. note::
-  :ref:`TIME` is not a required paramter, this is not an omission from the list above.
+  :ref:`TIME` is not a required parameter, this is not an omission from the list above.

 .. warning::
   There is no support for including units in the CTD headers it is not reccomended that any parameters which could have multiple units be included in the CTD headers.